 Farah Akbar is a doctoral student in the Applied Linguistics Program at Teachers College, Columbia University, where she previously earned an M.A. in TESOL.
 She also has an M.A. in English Literature and an M.A. in Applied Linguistics from the University of Karachi, Pakistan.
 She has taught ESL/EFL for almost 15 years in Pakistan and the U.S. She has taught TESOL Practicum and Second Language Acquisition courses to graduate students at TC.
 Farah has also taught in the M.A.
 TESOL program and the International English Language Institute (IELI) at Hunter College, City University of New York.
 Her areas of interest include second language acquisition (SLA), interactional feedback, naturalistic L2 development, computer-mediated communication (CMC), and teacher education.
 Farah teaches the Pedagogical English Grammar course in the TESOL Certificate Program.

 Lal Horan is a doctoral student in Applied Linguistics at Teachers College, Columbia University.
 She earned her MA in TESOL from Portland State University.
 Over the last ten years, Lal has taught English as a second language across 5 countries, including 2 years spent teaching English and providing teacher training workshops as a Peace Corps volunteer in rural China.
 Her doctoral research uses conversation analysis to examine how sign languages are taught and learned as a second language.
-Lal teaches the Second Language Acquisition course in the TESOL Certificate Program.
+Lal teaches the Intercultural Communication course in the TESOL Certificate Program.

 Soo Hyoung Joo is a doctoral student in the Applied Linguistics Program at Teachers College, Columbia University.
 She has taught ESL and EFL learners since 2008.
 She worked as an item writer and editor for second language assessments.
 She served as chair for TESOL/AL Roundtable and worked as Program Associate for the Applied Linguistic and TESOL Program at Teachers College.
 She is a doctoral researcher in the scenario-based language assessment research lab at Teachers College.
 Her research focus is on second language assessment, in particular learning-oriented assessment, scenario-based assessment, and the use of technology in assessment.
 She teaches the second language assessment course in the TESOL Certificate Program.